Knitting Pattern: Simple Slipped Stitch Textured Hat

 GAUGE

-24 stitches by 32 rounds in pattern motif on larger needles = 4” / 10 cm, after blocking.
+18 stitches by 24 rounds in pattern motif (body of hat) on larger needles = 4” / 10 cm, after blocking.
 Gauge is crucial in obtaining the correct fit.
-Changes in gauge will result in a size difference for both your finished hat and the yardage requirements for your project.
+Changes in gauge will cause a size difference for both your finished hat and the yardage requirements for your project.

 BOR: Beginning of round.